devership16/CSCI599-DeepLearning/README.md

 ##### $$p_r^{ij} = \sigma (g(v_i, r, v_j)) $$

 The decoder is a rank-d DEDICOM tensor factorization of a 3-way tensor [14,15].
-We take the embeddings of two nodes produced by the encoder, $$z_i$$ and $$z_j$$, using which the decoder then predicts if an edge type $$r$$ exists between the nodes.
-This is depicted in fig-7
+We take the embeddings of two nodes produced by the encoder, $$z_i$$ and $$z_j$$, and use them as inputs to the decoder, which in turn predicts if an edge type $$r$$ exists between the nodes.
+This is depicted in Fig. 5.
+The decoder model can be mathematically described by the following equation:

 ##### $$g(v_i, r, v_j) = z_i^T D_r R D_r Z_j $$

-Here, $$R$$ is a trainable weight matrix that models the global variations between the two node types $$i$$ and $$j$$.
+where $$R$$ is a trainable weight matrix that models the global variations between the two node types $$i$$ and $$j$$.
 This parameter is shared between all the edge types corresponding to the node types.
-The other parameter is $$D_r$$, a diagonal matrix, which are used to map local interactions for each edge type $$r$$.
-They model the importance of each dimension in the node embeddings towards predicting the existence of an edge type $$r$$.
+The other parameter is $$D_r$$, a diagonal matrix, which is used to map local interactions for each edge type $$r$$.
+It models the importance of each dimension in the node embeddings towards the prediction of the the existence of an edge type $$r$$.

 <p align="center">
     <img src="figure/GCNDecoder.JPG"/>
-    <p align="center">Fig 5.
+    <p align="center">Fig. 5.
 Decoder Architecture for the GCNN Model</p>
 </p>

 #### GCNN Training